-thus two similar candidates $\bff_i$ and $\bff_j$ will have similar weights.
+and thus two similar candidates $\bff_i$ and $\bff_j$ will have similar weights.

-In contrast, GMA-0 prefers sparse model by selecting candidate less related to estimator from previous iteration.
-Specifically, with flat prior $\bfpi$ assumed, the choice of $J^{(k)}$ in GMA-0 algorithm can be further simplified to
+In contrast, GMA-0 prefers sparse model by selecting candidates less related to the estimator from previous iteration.
+Specifically, with flat prior $\bfpi$, the choice of $J^{(k)}$ in GMA-0 algorithm can be further simplified to